-Elm Tree Varieties, Disease Treatment, Pruning Tips & More
+Elm Trees Disease Treatment, Pruning Tips & More

 The stately elm tree is a beloved American treasure.
 The elm tree’s large, broad canopy and interweaved drooping branches grace the streets of many towns and landscapes.
 The elm is a deciduous tree with large 6 inch, dark green leaves that turn yellow in the fall.
 In the spring the elm tree has dense clusters of small, green flowers that blossom.